NBISweden/DNAharvester/read-harvester/modules/local/bwa/README.md

-# Notes on FastP module implementation
+# Notes on bwa module implementation

 Currently, the pipeline only works with merged paired-end or with single-end data.